The business advice to use in your salon, by Liz McKeon

-Liz McKeon, Beauty Business Expert, is the 'go to' person in Business Development in the Hair and Beauty Industry.
+Liz McKeon, salon business expert, is the 'go to' person in business development in the hair and beauty industry.
 We sat down to find out more about her top tips for therapists and salon businesses!
 With this Q&A session you can get a better insight what to use in your salon this year!

 What are the most common mistakes you see salon owners making?

 Not allocating time to work on their business, as well as in the business.

 What would your top piece of advice be to someone who is thinking of starting their own hair or beauty business?

 Go for it!
 But before you do, come on my workshops, read my book, download my webinars, and make sure to start your salon with the correct business structures and strategies in place.